awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-extensions.md

     .addAttribute(Integer.class, a -> a.name("version")
                                        .getter(Customer::getVersion)
                                        .setter(Customer::setVersion)
-                                        // Apply the 'version' tag to the attribute .tags(VersionedRecordExtension.AttributeTags.versionAttribute())
+                                        // Apply the 'version' tag to the attribute.
+                                       .tags(VersionedRecordExtension.AttributeTags.versionAttribute())
 ```